 After his surgery, Mike began sending out emails to his friends and family.
 They read like Dave Barry on cancer (An awful thought I know.
 Stay healthy Dave!)
 More importantly, they sounded like Mike.
 Reading these updates, I knew Mike had passed through the darkest if not the most difficult part of his journey.
 He was back.
 He wrote us about saying good riddance to Timmy the Tumor, flirting with Dr. T the Hottie, radioactive piss, vomiting in the kitchen sink and losing weight equal to that of a crack whore.
 I warned you he was crass.
 But he was also raw and honest.

 His humor in the midst of a heavy situation made him an unforgettable patient for the doctors, staff and fellow patients.
 It carried him through months of pain and suffering.

 Though he lives with some permanent physical damage, Mike is now cancer-free.
-He continues to teach martial arts, still rides his Harley, and of course, he jokes with everyone about everything.
+He continues to teach martial arts, which he says helps with recovery.
+He still rides his Harley, and of course, he jokes with everyone about everything.

 Mike’s cancer story, and the way he told it, made its mark.
 His oncologist still asks him to speak with other patients, to help prepare them for their difficult journey ahead.
 He uses his storytelling to kindle hope when all else seems hopeless.